Tell Us Once Service: How It Works and How to Register (2026)

 Register the death

 You must register the death at a register office before you can use Tell Us Once.
 At the end of the registration appointment, the registrar will give you a unique Tell Us Once reference number.
-Keep this safe.
+Keep this safe, and note the date, because you have 28 days from the day it is issued to use the service.

 Choose how to complete it